joeappleton18/web-dev-2022-notes/sessions/week_6/README.md

 Create the file `src/Views/Dash.js`

-Boostrap it as a blank component.
+Bootstrap it as a blank component.
 You can use the following code:

 ```js
 import React from "react";